gyx119/sf-movies/README.md

 #### Database
 * Build a database (MySQL) that supports fast searching through indexing.
 Right now it takes O(n) (using prefix matching) (would make sense if the data set gets bigger or if we want to extend this projects to other cities as well)
 * The current solution does not automatically update the data.
 Given the data does not change frequently, in the future we could have it fetch from the source once a day
+* I also noticed when manual testing, some location is null and some data cleaning would be ideal
 * It would also improve performance if we leverage Redis to cache the search result in memory

 #### Core Functionality